-Some of the terms, such as cluster and service, will be used without further explanation.
-Others, such as role group, gateway, host template, and parcel are expanded upon in later sections.
+Some of the terms, such as cluster and service, are used without further explanation.
+Other terms, such as role group, gateway, host template, and parcel are explained in the below sections.

-A common point of confusion is the overloading of the terms service and role for both types and instances; Cloudera Manager and this section sometimes uses the same term for type and instance.
-For example, the Cloudera Manager Admin Console Home > Status tab and Clusters > ClusterName menu lists service instances.
-This is similar to the practice in programming languages where for example the term "string" may indicate either a type (java.lang.String) or an instance of that type ("hi there").
-When it's necessary to distinguish between types and instances, the word "type" is appended to indicate a type and the word "instance" is appended to explicitly indicate an instance.
+Sometimes the terms service and role are used to refer to both types and instances, which can be confusing.
+Cloudera Manager and this section sometimes use the same term for type and instance.
+For example, the Cloudera Manager Admin Console Home > Status tab and the Clusters > ClusterName menu list service instances.
+This is similar to the practice in programming languages where the term "string" might indicate a type (java.lang.String) or an instance of that type ("hi there").
+Where it is necessary to distinguish between types and instances, the word "type" is appended to indicate a type and the word "instance" is appended to explicitly indicate an instance.